 Also in this parable, Lazarus is shown to have immediately received the promise of eternal life.
 Yet the author of Hebrews clearly tells

 us that Abraham, as well as all the other Old Testament saints, have not yet received the promises given to them by God.
-The saints
+Everyone

 Christ are now in heaven in any form, you are forced to claim that Christ has already returned millions of times, and you make Him